How to choose the right wine glass?

 If you enjoy both red and white wine on a regular basis and you have the storage space, why not have one size on hand for each.

 The red wine glass will have a larger bowl to allow more surface area of the wine to come in contact with the air.
 This helps the wine to open up.

 White wine glasses will have a narrower bowl because white wine doesn’t need much oxygenation to open up.
 You will also find the white wine glass has a narrower rim to direct the aromas up and out of the glass to enhance the entire tasting experience.

 Consider the number of guests you usually have over and what type of wine you usually serve to decide how many glasses you’ll need.
 These beautifully shaped Spieglau Universal Red and White Wine Glasses from Wine.com are a great solution and at a reasonable price too.

 3. High Maintenance – Several Shapes for Red and White

 If you are really into wine and have the space, you could have several shapes for red and white wine on hand.
 Consider the types of wine you drink the most and look for those particular wine glasses.

-I admit we have gone down this route and have glasses shaped for Pinot Noir which have a wide bowl and narrow rim.
+I admit we have gone down this route and have glasses shaped for Pinot Noir which have an extra wide bowl and narrow rim.
 We also have glasses shaped for Cabernet Sauvignon that have a wide bowl and wide rim.
 That doesn’t mean we only drink those two types of red wine.
-We will use the Pinot Noir glasses for the lighter reds and the Cab glasses for the heavier reds.
+We will use the Pinot Noir glasses for the lighter reds and the Cabernet glasses for the heavier reds.
 So, while being high maintenance it can also be versatile.

 Lighter reds work well with the Pinot Noir glass shape.